 Today, October 25th, is St. Crispin’s Day.
 This might not mean much in 2013 if it had not been for Mr. Shakespeare and his play, Henry V. King Henry makes a rousing speech before the Battle of Agincourt whose words entered the English-speaking popular culture and stayed.
 We still hear references to it today.
 Whenever you hear the term band of brothers, you have Shakespeare and his Crispin’s Day Speech to thank.

 A few years ago, during the creation of Ken Theriot’s album, Human History, Ken and Lisa Theriot set out to create a singable version of the speech, and the result was the song entitled, not surprisingly, Band of Brothers

-Here is a clip of the studio version of the song:
+Here is the studio version of the song:

 Here is a video of a live performance of Band of Brothers from Pennsic.